united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 tableau web data connector.
 We were advised against the tableau web data connector (general info about tableau webdata connectors: https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm ).
 Because of that we implemented a sql database.
-We used MySQL because it is opensource, works well with node-red and with tableau, which makes it the best choice for the task.
+We used timescaleDB because it is opensource, works well with node-red and with tableau and is fast with timeseries data, which makes it the best choice for the task.
-According to the structure overview in the beginning of this article we are using node-red to fetch the required data from the REST API of `factoryinsight` and push it into the MySQL database.
-The MySQL database can then be accessed by the tableau server.
+According to the structure overview in the beginning of this article we are using node-red to fetch the required data from the REST API of `factoryinsight` and push it into the timescaleDB.
+The database can then be accessed by the tableau server.

 ## Industry Example